 We know that.

-We know uh there were high-level officials like Victoria Newland, Sidney Blumenthal, who is friends with Hillary Clinton, Cody Scheer, who was also very close to the Clintons, and how all these people intermingled and Shared the same information, all the same information that uh Christopher Steele, by the way, like you rightfully said, Sean, wasn't able to prove.
+We know there were high-level officials like Victoria Newland, Sidney Blumenthal, who was friends with Hillary Clinton, Cody Scheer, who was also very close to the Clintons, and how all these people intermingled and shared the same information, all the same information that Christopher Steele, by the way, like you rightfully said, Sean, wasn't able to prove.

 He got this disinformation from Russian sources and from other European sources, and he was not able to prove the majority of it.